 We are thrilled to announce Disability Rights Advocates’ Inaugural New York Gala.
-The event will be at the Museum of Modern Art on Thursday, October 12, 2017 and honor the work of heroes on behalf of people with disabilities.
+The event will be held at The Museum of Modern Art on Thursday, October 12, 2017 and honor the work of heroes on behalf of people with disabilities.
 Event sponsors and guests will enjoy drinks and appetizers in the picturesque sculpture garden followed by a seated, sumptuous dinner and inspiring stage presentation—all surrounded by stunning MoMA artwork.

 We celebrate these leaders for their outstanding work on behalf of people with disabilities:

 The Museum Access Consortium (MAC) was formed after the passage of the Americans With Disabilities Act, when a small group of people working in museums and disability fields began to discuss how to best make New York City’s museums more accessible.
 Today, MAC offers professional development workshops and other resources to ensure that cultural facilities in the New York area and beyond are accessible to people with disabilities.

 Learn more about MAC here: http://museumaccessconsortium.org/